 1. If there's an old hood present, remove it.
 Locate the electrical connection under a cover near the light fixture and disconnect the wiring by removing the wire nuts and separating the connections.
 With someone supporting the weight of the hood, loosen (but don't completely remove) the screws that hold it in place.
 Slip the hood off the supporting screws and set it aside, then remove the screws.

-2. Check to make sure the new hood will be 24 inches to 30 inches above the surface of the range and will cover at least the entire cooking area.
+2. Check to make sure the new hood will be 24 to 30 inches above the surface of the range and will cover at least the entire cooking area.
 A 3-inch overhang on all sides is preferable.
 Be sure the wiring that will connect to the hood protrudes at least 12 inches from the wall.

 3. Observe the direction of the venting.
 It should run either up through the cabinet or back through the wall.
 Most range hoods can accommodate either venting configuration, depending on which of the two holes is used to access the ductwork.
 Open the proper venting hole in the hood and the knockout for the wiring.